4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/06.3-Loop-adding-two/README.md

 ## 📝 Instructions:

-1. Change the loop so it loops two by two instead of one by one.
+1. Change the loop, so it loops two by two instead of one by one.

 ## 💻 Expected result: